rrampage/wart/README.md

 ## waja - Java WASM interpreter

+### Currently implemented
+- Stack push/pop works for i32, i64, f32 and f64
+- Uses Java 21 pattern matching and records to implement instructions
+- Works with f64 for arithmetic and comparison

 ### TODO
+- Load/store with alignment and offset support
-- Write code!
+- Functions
-- Use Java 21 pattern matching and records to implement instructions
+- Blocks, loops and conditionals

 ## walrus - Rust WASM interpreter